swcarpentry/python-novice-gapminder/episodes/02-variables.md

 ## Use variables to store values.

 *   **Variables** are names for values.
+*   Variable names
+    * can **only** contain letters, digits, and underscore `_` (typically used to separate words in long variable names)
+    * cannot start with a digit
+    * are **case sensitive** (age, Age and AGE are three different variables)
+* The name should also be meaningful so you or another programmer know what it is
+* Variable names that start with underscores like `__alistairs_real_age` have a special meaning so we won't do that until we understand the convention.
 *   In Python the `=` symbol assigns the value on the right to the name on the left.
 *   The variable is created when a value is assigned to it.
 *   Here, Python assigns an age to a variable `age`